 Please consider using ddev/ddev-solr, which runs Solr in the modern “Cloud” mode.
-This offers several advantages.
+This is the recommended and maintained Apache Solr integration. ddev-solr offers several advantages.
 If you are using Drupal, the biggest advantage

 Apache Solr is the blazing-fast, open source, multi-modal search platform built on the full-text, vector, and geospatial search capabilities of Apache Lucene™.